top of page

 "With some artifacts, I swear I can sense the veil of time being pulled away as I work with them, but the laws of nature keep the experience elusive, and those far distant places remain tantalizingly out of reach."

 Eric began working as an archaeological illustrator for excavations throughout the Near and Middle East in 2002.
 His academic interests in religion led him to pursue a Master's degree in Religious Studies with a focus in ancient death and burial practices from Sacred Heart University in 2007.
-Eric's work has been widely published, and his clientele has included Yale University, University of North Carolina at Chapel Hill, University of Tennessee, SEARCH Inc., The Archaeological Conservancy, and the Saint Eustatius Center for Archaeological Research (SECAR) in the Caribbean Netherlands.
+Eric's work has been widely published, and his clientele has included Yale University, University of North Carolina at Chapel Hill, University of Tennessee, SEARCH Inc., and The Archaeological Conservancy.

 Eric's love for cultural heritage manifests itself in his work, which is conducted thoughtfully and respectfully.
 He is currently the Senior Conservation Assistant at the Yale Center for British Art where he conducts x-ray analysis of paintings and artifacts that span Yale's entire collection.